MarkyTurtle/Batman---Amiga/rawrippedfiles/rippedfiles.md

 # Ripped Files
+All of the files have been ripped from the disks and have been assembled on Amiga DOS disks and as individual raw files added to sub folders her in source control.
+Both the original packed versions of the files and the depacked versions of the files.

+### Packed Files
-The two disk images here are DOS disks containing the files ripped from the original Batman Disks 1 & 2 respectively.
+The two disk images here are Amiga DOS disks containing the files ripped from the original Batman Disks 1 & 2 respectively.
  - [disk1files.adf](./disk1files.adf) - contains files ripped from Batman Disk 1
  - [disk2files.adf](./disk2files.adf) - contains files ripped from Batman Disk 2